‘This team has great potential’: As WNBA turns 25, the new-look Storm looks to stay in the spotlight

 The alternative goal for Bird and the WNBA’s 144 players is the continued growth of a women’s basketball league that celebrates its 25th anniversary.

-From the ‘We Got Next’ slogan in 1997 to the ‘Say Her Name’ social-justice initiative last season, the WNBA has arrived at a unique point in its relatively short history.
+From the “We Got Next” slogan in 1997 to the “Say Her Name” social-justice initiative last season, the WNBA has arrived at a unique point in its relatively short history.

 The signs of growth are unmistakable.

-In the past year, the league negotiated a groundbreaking collective bargaining agreement, increased player salaries to an all-time high, signed partnerships with Google and Amazon Prime, became a political tour de force and created a new Commissioner’s Cup featuring $500,000 in prizes.
+In the past year, the league negotiated a groundbreaking collective-bargaining agreement, increased player salaries to an all-time high, signed partnerships with Google and Amazon Prime, became a political tour de force and created a new Commissioner’s Cup featuring $500,000 in prizes.

 There’s even growing momentum the WNBA will expand beyond its current 12-team format and potentially add four new teams in the near future.

-“It’s really amazing how far the league has come in what I consider a short amount of time,” ESPN analyst Rebecca Lobo, said in an interview last month.
+“It’s really amazing how far the league has come in what I consider a short amount of time,” ESPN analyst Rebecca Lobo said in an interview last month.
 “The excitement is there like it was in the beginning.”

 Lobo and Sheryl Swoopes were the first players to sign with the WNBA in 1996 followed by Team USA Olympic teammates Lisa Leslie and Ruthie Bolton-Holifield.